 - chattel fires

-What is allowed: Outdoor cooking or heating appliances that use natural gas, propane or briquettes are permitted.
+What is still allowed: Outdoor cooking or heating appliances that use natural gas, propane or briquettes, and CSA- or ULC-approved portable campfire devices with a flame height under 15 centimetres.

 Applying for a permit